yitonghe00/entertainment-event-search-web/README.md

 Run `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 The `--prod` flag is for a production build.

+### Upload to AWS

 After the build is done, compress `server.js`, `package.json` and `dist/` folder into an archive named `Archive.zip`.
 Upload the archive to AWS and deploy it.
-Change the environment After the status change to "Ok", you can navigate to your domain of choice to view your event search web app.
+Add an environment property `NODE_ENV` with value `production` (Configuration - Software - Environment properties).
+After the status change to "Ok", you can navigate to your domain of choice to view your event search web app.